osgrouch/rit-shifts-tracker/README.md

   -h, --help      Show this help message and exit.
   -V, --version   Print version information and exit.
 Commands:
-  add   Add a shift to a Pay Period JSON file. new   Create a new Pay Period JSON file. read  Read the contents of a Pay Period JSON file.
+  add     Add a shift to a Pay Period JSON file. new     Create a new Pay Period JSON file. edit    Edit a shift in a Pay Period JSON file. read    Read the contents of a Pay Period JSON file. remove  Remove a shift from a Pay Period JSON file.
 ```

 The application takes user input to create Shifts and PayPeriods, then write the PayPeriod object as a JSON object,